Woodcraft Folk

 Woodcraft Folk is a UK-based educational movement for children and young people.
 Founded in 1925 and grown by volunteers, it has been a registered charity since 1965 and a registered company limited by guarantee since 2012.
 The constitutional object of this youth organisation is "to educate and empower young people to be able to participate actively in society, improving their lives and others' through active citizenship."

 Woodcraft Folk was founded by Leslie Paul in 1925.
-It originated from the Kindred of the Kibbo Kift, an organization led by ex-Scout Commissioner John Hargrave, who aimed to move away from the militaristic approach of the Scouts at that time.
+It originated from the Kindred of the Kibbo Kift, an organisation led by ex-Scout Commissioner John Hargrave, who aimed to move away from the militaristic approach of the Scouts at that time.
 In its early days, Woodcraft Folk had strong pagan and anti-capitalist emphasis, but it gradually developed its own distinct ethos.
-The organization was closely tied to the co-operative, labour, pacifist, early feminist, and trade union movements during the 1920s and 1930s.
+The organisation was closely tied to the co-operative, labour, pacifist, early feminist, and trade union movements during the 1920s and 1930s.

-The Woodcraft Folk's philosophy is centered around issues of social justice, pacifism, and the principles of cooperation.
-Its core values emphasize that all members have an equal say in the decision-making process, regardless of social background, status, age, gender, or sexual orientation.
-The organization welcomes young people of all religious backgrounds or none and places great importance on international understanding and friendship.
+The Woodcraft Folk's philosophy is centred around issues of social justice, pacifism, and cooperative values.
+They believe all members have an equal say in the decision-making process, regardless of social background, status, age, gender, or sexual orientation.
+The organisation is co-educational and welcomes young people of all religious backgrounds or none and places importance on international understanding and solidarity.

-The Creed, or envoy, is a statement that reflects the principles and values of Woodcraft Folk.
-Members traditionally recite it at the beginning of group nights or formal meetings.
-The Creed emphasizes peace, kinship with all living things, the rejection of war, sloth, and greed, and the love of fellowship.
-Members pledge to work towards a new, better world through their actions and beliefs.